 There are a lot of reasons why you should invest in these.
 Privacy, for one, but good ones will also keep your vehicle better insulated.

 For all of these benefits, I’d recommend something like this, with insulation.
-We used similar ones, custom made for the Nissan van we were using.
+I used similar ones, custom made for the Nissan van I was using.
 You can also probably make these yourself if you’re on a really low budget or can’t find the right fit for your van!

 Moisture bags

 If you ever slept in a car or van, you’ll know how annoying moisture is.
-Especially if it’s cold outside at night, your windows will be soaked in moisture (I know, ew).
+Especially if it’s cold outside at night, your windows will be soaked in moisture from your breath (yeah, ew).
 If you don’t have good moisture bags, make sure you at least have a rag to wipe down the windows.

-We had only one small bag, which definitely wasn’t enough because the windows were still wet almost every night.
+I had only one small bag, which definitely wasn’t enough for two people because the windows were still wet almost every night.
 But who knows, maybe it helped a bit.
-Definitely would want more than one next time though.
+I would definitely want more than one next time though.

-Enjoy this video of the cows that woke us up one morning (we thought we were getting robbed when we woke up to something bumping into and shaking our van).
+Enjoy this video of the cows that woke me up one morning (I thought I was getting robbed when I woke up to something bumping into and shaking the van).
 You can see how much condensation there is on the windows!

 Kitchen

-And all of it, except for the two propane camping stoves we cooked on, fit into a big, plastic storage box that went under the bed.
-If we couldn’t find a store or restaurant, we always had either curry sauce with rice or pasta sauce with pasta stocked in the “kitchen box.”
+And all of it, except for the two propane camping stoves I cooked on, fit into a big, plastic storage box that went under the bed.
+If I couldn’t find a store or restaurant, I always had either curry sauce with rice or pasta sauce with pasta stocked in the “kitchen box.”

-We tried cooking as much as possible to reduce our COVID infection risk, and at times it was lovely cooking outside (like on a beach in the picture below).
+I tried cooking as much as possible, and at times it was lovely cooking outside (like on a beach in the picture below).
 It was during those times that I vowed to never cook indoors again.
-Other times, when we were cooking under the roof of the back door while it was dark, raining and cold, and I had to shield the flame from the wind threatening to blow it out, it was awful.
+Other times, when I was cooking under the roof of the back door while it was dark, raining and cold, and I had to shield the flame from the wind threatening to blow it out, it was awful.
 But sometimes you have to do what you have to do!

-Oh, and we ate either on the foldable chairs we had or at a picnic table if we could find one.
+Oh, and I ate either on a foldable chair or at a picnic table if I could find one.
 Or, if it was raining or too cold to sit outside, in the front seats of the van.

-At the beginning, we also had a charcoal grill and a folding table.
-But we used the grill only twice in a whole month of travel (it’s a lot of work!), and didn’t use the table at all (honestly, it’s just easier to eat off your lap than set up a table).
-So, we got rid of those for our second month of travel, as they both took up a lot of space.
+At the beginning, I also had a charcoal grill and a folding table.
+But I used the grill only twice in a whole month of travel (it’s a lot of work!), and didn’t use the table at all (honestly, it’s just easier to eat off your lap than to set up a table).
+So, I got rid of those for my second month of van travel, as they took up a lot of space.

 Portable toilet